microsoft/semantic-kernel/docs/decisions/0056-jsos-integration.md

 # These are optional elements.
 Feel free to remove any of them.
 status: accepted
 contact: sergeymenshykh
-date: 2024-10-03
+date: 2024-10-07
-deciders: sergeymenshykh, westey-m, markwallace
+deciders: markwallace, sergeymenshykh, westey-m,
-consulted: stephentoub, eiriktsarpalis
+consulted: eiriktsarpalis, stephentoub
 informed:
 ---